 In addition to signing up with the Illinois state organ donor registry and using your driver's license to indicate that you want to be an organ donor, it's a good idea to include your desire to donate in your important estate planning documents, especially your durable power of attorney for health care.
 (It's not always helpful to include your organ donation wishes in your will, because it may not be found and read until it is too late to donate.)
 Covering these bases helps to ensure that your wishes will be known and followed.

-For additional information about making a power of attorney, see Illinois Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.
+For additional information about making a health care power of attorney, see What Do a Living Will and Power of Attorney for Health Care Cover?

 These conversations are critical because if you don't document your intention to be an organ donor, your next of kin will make the decision about whether or not to donate your organs.
 (See below.)